Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 Congratulations!
 You've successfully fine-tuned a Large Language Model to describe product offer metadata using Snowpark Container Services and HuggingFace's AutoTrain-Advanced module.
 And then you created a Gradio chat interface to evaluate the effectiveness of the fine-tuning.

-We would love your feedback on this QuickStart Guide!
-Please submit your feedback using this [Feedback Form](https://forms.gle/XKd8rXPUNs2G1yM28).

 ### What You Learned

 - How to develop and start a Snowpark Container Service